AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - Get familiar with any of the text editor of your choice, nano, vim or emacs.
 We will use it heavily during remaining sessions.
- - Play with the commands grep, cut: find at least two ways to extract pure IP addresses out of /etc/hosts.
+ - Play with the commands grep, cut: find at least two ways to extract IP addresses only out of /etc/hosts.
 Are there other ways?
  - (*) Using pipes and commands echo/tr/uniq, find doubled words out of 'My Do Do list: Find a a Doubled Word'.
 Any easier way to do it?